Skrimpton/Guides-and-Cheatsheets/README.md

 #### Tested on Manjaro KDE using konsole 21.12.0 and zsh 5.8 (x86_64-pc-linux-gnu)
 #

-##### The following examples check if "$PWD"¹ is a folder that exists <br> and then outputs a text chosen by you if it is or if it isn't (hopefully is)*
+##### The following examples check if "$PWD" is a folder that exists <br> and then outputs a text chosen by you if it is or if it isn't (hopefully is)*
-¹ *a command whis prints the name of the current directory that the terminal you are using is doing stuff from or to*
+¹ "$PWD" is a command which prints the name of the current folder that the terminal you are using is doing stuff from or inside of*
+   - if "$PWD" is /home/Username, then ```mkdir lolfolder``` will make /home/Username/lolfolder

 #### You can write this: